OCLC-Developer-Network/oclc-auth-node/examples/explicitAuthenticationFlow/README.md

 cd src
 ```
-edit server.js and define your authentication parameters
+Edit server.js and define your authentication parameters.

 Note that in this example, the user is running on port 8000 on localhost, and the redirect URI points to ```localhost:8000/auth/``` .